Quandela/Perceval/docs/source/reference/providers/scaleway.rst

 >>> computer = pcvl.RemoteComputer(communication_layer)

 Scaleway requires a QaaS session.
-The computer lifecycle creates and terminates it, so use :meth:`Computer.acquire <perceval.runtime.abstract_computer.AbstractComputer.acquire>` around all executions sharing the session.
+The computer lifecycle creates and terminates it, so use :meth:`Computer.acquire <perceval.runtime.abstract_computer.AComputer.acquire>` around all executions sharing the session.
 Try to start and stop the session only once to avoid overhead:

 >>> experiment = pcvl.Experiment(pcvl.BS())